New York Valves 2026 is CME-accredited.

 It may take up to 72 hours for your MOC points to be posted.
 Also check to be sure that you entered your correct diplomate number, birthdate, and state license number.
 Incorrect entries will create a significant delay in processing your points.

-For any CME- or CE-related inquiries, or to claim credits for a previous conference, please contact us at [email protected].
+For inquiries about CME, MOC, or Certificate of Attendance, or to claim credits for a previous conference, please contact us at [email protected].